sylefeb/Silice/projects/kbfcrabe/README.md

 only sending the framebuffer.

-> **Note:** we could move the palette lookup to hardware, but let's keep things simple for this tutorial!
+> **Note:** we could move the palette lookup to hardware, but let's keep things simple for this project!

-Unfortunately, we also have to update the framebuffer for the fire effect.
+But wait, we also have to update the framebuffer for the fire effect.
 This also takes ~40 milliseconds (3.9 million cycles, at four cycles per instruction, hence ~13 instructions per pixel).
+So now we're looking at 40 msec for sending the framebuffer to the LCD and 40 msec for updating it.
 On a single core we'd be down to roughly 12 FPS.
 Way too slow for a nice effect.

 But we have two cores!!
-So let's make CPU0 in charge of sending the framebuffer and CPU1 in charge of the update for the first effect.
-No real need to sync them as one writes to the framebuffer while the other one reads from it.
+So let's make CPU0 in charge of sending the framebuffer and CPU1 in charge of the update of the fire effect.
+No real need to sync them as one *writes* to the framebuffer while the other one *reads* from it.
 Since the computations are balanced (~40 milliseconds both sides, that is no accident of course) we're in a good situation where the update rate matches the display rate.

 ## Hardware setup

-Solder pins on the OrangeCrab feather connector (**important:** see note below before), being careful to have them on the right side (the one allowing connecting it to the keyboard!).
-Please don't laugh, I did get this wrong the first time (to my defense I did not know about the keyboard yet).
+Solder pins on the OrangeCrab feather connector being careful to have them on the right side (the one allowing connecting it to the keyboard!).
+Please don't laugh, I did get this wrong the first time (to my defense I did not know about the keyboard yet... still...).

-> **Important:** Do not solder the RST pin, leave it empty as on the image below (left most pin is removed).
+> **Important:** Do not solder the RST pin, leave it empty as on the image below (left most pin is removed, see red arrow).
 The reason is explained later.

 <center><img src="orangecrab_pins.jpg" width=400></center>